 Of course, nobody’s perfect.
-We’re all human, and have our own quirks and foibles.
-But, if you’re leading a creative group, it’s important to recognise these early.
-Build strategies to counteract them if they threaten to disrupt the group dynamics.
+We’re all human and have our own quirks.
+But, if you lead a creative group, it’s important to prepare for this.
+Build strategies to counteract them if they threaten to disrupt the group.

-Ask the sales guy to present the customer point of view up front, so they can’t derail you at the end.
+Ask the sales guy to present the customer’s point of view up front, so they can’t derail you at the end.

-Rotate the chairman role between sessions, and give the innovation manager the first go, so they get their moment in the spotlight.
+Rotate the chairing role between sessions.
+Give the innovation manager the first go, so they get their moment in the spotlight.

 Build a fast brainstorming chaos session into the process, and ask the digital marketer to lead it, so they’re forced to be more flexible.

-Whatever the quirks and foibles of your creative team, plan ahead so they don’t derail the day.
+Whatever the quirks of your creative team, plan ahead so they don’t derail the day.

 Easy creative ideas #2 - You’re more creative when you play

-Creativity comes when ideas connect together to create new ideas.
-The most innovative creativity comes from ideas that don’t normally “go” together.
+Creativity comes when ideas come together to create new ideas.
+The most innovative creativity comes from ideas which don’t normally “go” together.

-To encourage this sort of creativity, you need to park the natural mental barriers that tells you things “go” or “don’t go” together.
+To encourage this sort of creativity, you have to park the natural mental barriers which tell you things “go” or “don’t go” together.

 Playing is how children explore and learn about the world.
-The toys they play with, the stories they tell, these are wonderful sources of creativity.
+The toys they play with and the stories they tell are great sources of creativity.

-But often in adulthood, play is seen as something that’s not “grown up”, not serious, not important, not “real work”.
+But often in adulthood, play is seen as something that’s not “grown-up”.
+It’s not serious or important.
+It’s not “real work”.

 Well, pbbbt to that.

 Yes, adult life means doing serious things.
 Like tax bills and visits to the doctor.
-But doing serious things doesn’t mean you can’t do fun and creative things too.
+But you don’t have to be serious all the time.
+You can still do fun and creative things too.

 Because without creativity, nothing outside nature would exist.
 No internet to read this article.
-No device to view the internet on anyway.
+No device to view the internet on.

-Someone, somewhere had a creative idea that made those things happen.
+Someone, somewhere had a creative idea which made those things happen.

-Ideas come from creativity, and ideas are what moves the world forward.
+Ideas come from creativity, and ideas move the world forward.
 Take the idea of creativity seriously, even if being creative rarely feels serious.
 In fact, the less serious you are when being creative, the better.